Declaring a Major

-To be admitted formally to a major, the student and advisor must complete the Approval Form for Majors and Minors (available in Lattimore 312).
+To be admitted formally to a major, the student and advisor must complete the Major/Minor declaration form which is available online .
 It is the responsibility of each department to notify the Hajim School’s dean’s office of a student’s acceptance into a major.
 The dean’s office reviews the application for the major, and, if approved, processes the formal acceptance.

 All students admitted into the Hajim School are responsible for four semesters of equipment fees.
 Questions regarding this policy should be directed to the associate dean of education and new initiatives in the Hajim School of Engineering and Applied Sciences.

 Changing a Major

 A change from one major to another is completed in the same way as the application.
-Once the online Major/Minor Declaration Form is submitted, it is routed first to the student’s intended department, and after approval, is sent to the College Center for Advising Services (CCAS) or the Hajim School’s dean’s office (engineering and computer science students).
+Once the online Major/Minor Declaration Form is submitted, it is routed first to the student’s intended department, and after approval, is sent to the College Center for Advising Services (CCAS) for processing.
 In order to change a cluster or drop a major or minor, a student may submit the Rochester Curriculum Change Form.

 The Rochester Curriculum Registration is revised if necessary.

 Students are expected to fulfill the upper-level writing requirement in each major.
 Specific rules exist concerning mathematics-statistics double majors; see the Bulletin for more information.
 Only one upper-level writing course can be shared between two majors.